codehomie1/ChatApp/project_readme.md

 Each team member will receive and individual score based on their code contributions.
 20% Shared score for the presentation.

-# CodeHomies Feature
+# codehomies Feature
-My endpoint feature allows current logged in users to see a list of all registered users that could be a potential to start a conversation with.
+My endpoint allows current logged in users to see a list of all registered users that could be a potential to start a conversation with.
-My front-end contributions includes includes
+My front-end contributions includes includes.
 - styling login page
 - styling home page